 Julian Nemirovsky has served as a director of SIGA since December 2020.
-Mr. Nemirovsky currently serves as Senior Vice President, Capital Markets at MacAndrews & Forbes, where he is responsible for managing all capital-structure matters relating to the firm's portfolio companies and new investments.
+Mr. Nemirovsky served as Senior Vice President, Capital Markets at MacAndrews & Forbes, where he was responsible for managing all capital-structure matters relating to the firm's portfolio companies and new investments until March 2023.
 Prior to joining MacAndrews in 2020, he spent nine years at MidOcean Credit Partners, where he held the title of Principal and Portfolio Manager.
 In that role, he was responsible for management of over \$1 billion of assets across several opportunistic credit strategies including long/short hedge funds and illiquid credit drawdown funds.
 Prior to joining MidOcean in 2011, he was an Associate at Union Capital, a lower-middle market private equity firm.
 He began his career in 2006 as an Analyst in Goldman Sachs' Leveraged Finance group within the Investment Banking division.
 Julian holds a BBA from Baruch College and an MBA from the Tuck School of Business (Dartmouth).
-Mr. Nemirovsky's strong financial background provides financial expertise to the Board.
+Mr. Nemirovsky's extensive background in asset management provides the Board with valuable experience and expertise in finance.

-Dr. Holly Phillips, a Board-Certified General Internist in private practice in Manhattan, gained nationwide recognition as a Senior Medical Contributor for CBS News.
-For 16 years, at her Upper East Side practice, she has addressed all aspects of internal medicine and has established a broad referral base of specialists across the City's major hospital systems.
+Dr. Holly Phillips has served as a director of SIGA since March 2021.
+Dr. Phillips, a Board-Certified General Internist in private practice in Manhattan, gained nationwide recognition as a Senior Medical Contributor for CBS News.
+For 16 years, at her Upper East Side practice, she has addressed all aspects of Internal Medicine, and established a broad referral base of specialists across the City's major hospital systems.
 Prior to joining CBS News, Dr. Phillips was the Chief Medical Correspondent for CBS2, New York's local news affiliate.
-She has also served as an on-air expert and anchor for the nationally syndicated program "The Doctors."
-Frequently quoted in print, she has held contributing editor roles for both Prevention and Cosmopolitan.
+She has also served as an on-air expert and anchor for the nationally syndicated program "The Doctors".
+Frequently quoted in print, she has held contributing editor roles for both Prevention, and Cosmopolitan.
 Dr. Phillips is the author of "The Exhaustion Breakthrough," published by Rodale, a New York Times Digital Bestseller for Health and Wellness.
 Dr. Phillips holds a B.A. in English from Williams College and a medical degree from Columbia University College of Physicians and Surgeons.
 During her residency at Lenox Hill Hospital, she was awarded the Letter of Commendation for Outstanding Performance in Women's Health after spearheading a cancer screening and health maintenance program for residents of the Park Avenue Women's Shelter.
 Dr. Phillips is a member of the American Medical Association, the American College of Physicians, and the Independent Doctors Association of New York.
 Dr. Phillips' many years of direct patient-facing interactions, broad network of hospital-based and institutional relationships, and communication, broadcast and journalism experience, provide the Board with unique insight into the perspectives of a wide range of stakeholders.